-Whether you're preparing your nomination, or just want more information, below are some resources that you'll find useful for the Guild Leadership Elections 2020.
+Whether you're preparing your nomination, or just want more information, below are some resources that you'll find useful for any Guild elections in 2020.

-The candidate info hub is the one stop shop for all the information you will need as a candidate in the UCB Guild Elections.
+The candidate info hub is the one stop shop for all the information you will need as a candidate in any UCB Guild Elections, whether for President of the Guild or Chair of your society.
 Whether you want to download your expenses form, check out the rules, make a complaint or get some hints and tips – this is the place to visit.

 The Candidate Guidance document has all you need to know about running in the election, including information on our rules and regulations.